ttsiodras/ScalaPlayground/3.usingPackagesForBenchmarking/README.md

 > many points can the ant access if it starts at (1000, 1000), including (1000,
 > 1000) itself?

-The results - with the code using identical concepts in the three languages:
+The results of all my implementations - with the code using identical concepts in all three languages:

+    bash$ make
+    ...

     Benchmarking OCaml...